Nandan91/relu-revival-normfree/README.md

 # ReLU's Revival: On the Entropic Overload in Normalization-Free Large Language Models

-Welcome to the official repository for our paper, **"ReLU's Revival: On the Entropic Overload in Normalization-Free Large Language Models"**, presented at the [ATTRIB@NeurIPS'24](https://attrib-workshop.cc/) workshop.
+Welcome to the official repository for our paper, **"ReLU's Revival: On the Entropic Overload in Normalization-Free Large Language Models"**, accepted to the [ATTRIB@NeurIPS'24](https://attrib-workshop.cc/) workshop.
 Our paper is available on [arXiv](https://arxiv.org/abs/2410.09637).

 ## 📝 Abstract